 Part 3: Setting up Virtual Machines

-While Proxmox offers lightweight LXC containers, I chose VMs for this setup.
-They provide better security and a richer feature set through full kernel-level isolation.
+While Proxmox offers lightweight LXC containers, I decided to use Virtual Machines (VMs).
+VMs provide better security and a richer feature set through full kernel-level isolation.

 Setting Up a VM in Proxmox